RyanChang25/RyanChang25/README.md

 # :wave: I'm Ryan!

-> 22, Gameplay Developer & Engineer, and B.IT (Hons) Game Dev & Entrepreneurship at Ontario Tech University.
+> 22, Game Developer & Engineer, and B.IT (Hons) Game Dev & Entrepreneurship at Ontario Tech University.

 ## About Me